Day two off the tourist trail in Northern Vietnam

 The river crossings seem to have also gotten progressively deeper, and our driver gives each one an increasingly more thorough inspection before plunging into the river.

 Finally we come to one where even our driver hesitates.
 After studying the water and consulting with others, we are ordered out of the car and directed us to cross via a scooter and pedestrian bridge.

 Meanwhile he and our guide get back in the car and cautiously drive into the river.

 On the other side our driver celebrates a safe crossing with a quick car wash!

-Mountain roads and flat tires in northern Vietnam
+Mountain roads and flat tires

 The day’s road trip continues as we climb higher and higher into the mountains.

 It’s gorgeous, but we make few stops even to take pictures because the road construction has delayed us so much.

 That is, until we are stopped by a flat tire.

 Well, actually, we aren’t stopped for very long.
 Our driver changes the flat while the rest of us go into a little roadside stand for a bite to eat, but he joins about the time the food arrives.